leny/kouto-swiss/_docs/utilities/media-query.md

 * `media`: the media of the query
 * `conditions`: multiple pairs of conditions for the query. *Optional*.

+**Note:** if you give a list as the `media` argument, the first element of this list will be assumed as the media value.

 ### Usage

 ```stylus